1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/monitoring.md

 A measure of how much demand is being placed on your system, measured in a high-level system-specific metric.
 For a web service, this measurement is usually HTTP requests per second, perhaps broken out by the nature of the requests (e.g., static versus dynamic content).
-For an audio streaming system, this measurement might focus on network I/O rate or concurrent sessions.
-For a key-value storage system, this measurement might be transactions and retrievals per second.
+For an audio streaming system, this measurement might focus on network I/O rate or concurrent sessions and for a key-value storage system, this measurement might be transactions and retrievals per second.

 ### Errors